Dhruv-Mi/We-Connect/README.md

-# we-connect- A real time based chat application created by using MERN Technology and Socket.io
+We-Connect-# A real time based chat application created by using MERN Technology and Socket.io